Travel.State.Gov > Intercountry Adoption > Country Information > Eswatini Intercountry Adoption Information

 Country Summary: Crime is common in Eswatini and sporadic armed robberies and carjackings do occur.
 Local police may lack the resources to deal effectively with criminal incidents.

 Demonstrations and protests occur sporadically in Eswatini.
 U.S. citizens are reminded to avoid all gatherings, even peaceful ones, that could turn violent with little or no warning.

 Read the country information page for additional information on travel to Eswatini.

 If you decide to travel to Eswatini:

-The Convention entered into force for the Kingdom of Swaziland on July 1, 2013.
-The Government of the Kingdom of Swaziland announced in June 2013 that it plans to continue the existing suspension on all new intercountry adoptions while it focuses on taking the steps necessary to fully implement the Convention.
-The Government of the Kingdom of Swaziland has not informed the U.S. Embassy in Mbabane of an expected end date to the suspension.
+Eswatini is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (“Convention”).
+Intercountry adoption processing in Convention countries must be done in accordance with the Convention, the Intercountry Adoption Act of 2000 (“IAA”), the IAA’s implementing regulations, and all applicable legislation and regulations of Eswatini.
+Although the Convention entered into force for Eswatini on July 1, 2013, the Government of Eswatini announced in June 2013 that it planned to continue the existing suspension on all new intercountry adoptions while it focused on taking the steps necessary to implement fully the Convention.
+The Government of Eswatini has not informed the U.S. Embassy in Mbabane of an expected end date to the suspension.

 Office of the Deputy Prime Minister

 Tel: (268) 2404-2723/4

 Physical Address: Corner of MR103 and Cultural Centre Drive, Ezulwini, Eswatini